 When biopsying is appropriate, the biopsy samples will be taken using the Larsen system.
 Matsuoka will ensure that the necessary equipment, including darts, plugs and vials are available (see Item 5.6.2).
 ICR (Taguchi and Matsuoka) will ensure that the IWC samples are sent to the SWFSC (the IWC repository) in accordance with CITES procedures.
-Issues related to CITES permits for both options are being worked upon by the relevant authorities in the USA and Japan depending on where the samples are offloaded
+Issues related to CITES permits for both options are being worked on by relevant authorities in Japan and the US, depending on where the samples are offloaded.

-Brownell previously noted that there is no CITES requirement for biopsy samples entering and leaving the US EEZ which were collected on the High Seas (SC/66A/REP1).
-The Committee had subsequently expressed thanks to the US State Department, the US Embassy in Tokyo, Brownell and Sakamoto (Japanese Fisheries Agency) for the satisfactory outcome of resolving the long-standing problem regarding CITES permits (IWC/65/Rep1).
-Despite this achievement, the Workshop acknowledged that in recent years, the process has become difficult once again and agreed to appoint a smaller group of participants under Brownell to determine what actions are needed to successfully import samples into the US or Japan.
+Brownell previously noted that there is no CITES requirement for biopsy samples entering and leaving the US EEZ which were collected on the High Seas (IWC, 2016, item 8.3.1).
+The Committee had also previously expressed thanks to the US State Department, the US Embassy in Tokyo, Brownell and Sakamoto (Japanese Fisheries Agency) for the satisfactory outcome of resolving the long-standing problem regarding CITES permits (IWC, 2015, item 10.13.3).
+Despite this achievement, the meeting acknowledged that, in recent years, the process has once again become difficult and agreed to appoint a smaller group of participants under Brownell to determine what actions are needed to successfully import samples into the US or Japan.

-5.2.4 Photo-identification: equipment, permits and responsible persons
+5.2.4 Photo-ID: equipment, permits and responsible persons

-As in previous years, ICR (Matsuoka) and Kyodo Senpaku (Yoshimura) will check the camera equipment to ensure that all is working/available.
-Staniland and Matsuoka will ensure that the additional equipment agreed under Item 5.7.2 is purchased/serviced as possible.
+As in previous years, ICR (Matsuoka) and Kyodo Senpaku (Yoshimura) will check the camera equipment to ensure all is working/available.
+Staniland and Matsuoka will ensure the additional equipment agreed under Item 5.7.2 is purchased/ serviced as possible.
 No permits are required.
-Matsuoka will submit all identification photographs/videos and accompanying data to IWC within three months of the cruise.
+Matsuoka will submit all identification photographs/videos and accompanying data to the IWC within three months of the cruise.

-The workshop discussed the importance of researchers having experience with Lightroom software and the need for training prior to the cruise.
-It was agreed that an online training for Lightroom would be provided beforehand and that Donovan would co-ordinate with the Secretariat and Taylor to update and organize the training.
+The meeting discussed the importance of researchers having experience with Lightroom software and the need for training prior to the cruise.
+It was agreed that an online training for Lightroom would be provided beforehand and that Donovan would co-ordinate with the Secretariat and Taylor to update and organise the training.